katerinapoposka/KIII_jenkins/README.md

 DevOps lab
-Changed the Jenkinsfile only for devOps
+Changed the Jenkinsfile only for devOps.